haskell-distributed/distributed-process/README.md

 * network-transport-tests: Test suite for Network.Transport instantiations
 * network-transport-tcp: TCP instantiation of Network.Transport
 * network-transport-inmemory: In-memory instantiation of Network.Transport (incomplete)
-* network-transport-composed: Compose two transports (incomplete)
+* network-transport-composed: Compose two transports (very preliminary)
 * distributed-static: Support for static values
 * distributed-process: The main Cloud Haskell package
 * distributed-process-simplelocalnet: Simple backend for local networks
-* distributed-process-azure: Azure backend for Cloud Haskell (work in progress)
+* distributed-process-azure: Azure backend for Cloud Haskell (proof of concept)
-* azure-service-api: Haskell bindings for the Azure service API (work in progress)
+* azure-service-api: Haskell bindings for the Azure service API
 * rank1dynamic: Like Data.Dynamic and Data.Typeable but with support for polymorphic values

 For more detailed information about the interfaces provided by these packages,